LOW SALT FOODS

 For support and helpful information in choosing foods low in salt, you can join the salt matters email group.
 It is free, there is no advertising, and it is more private than most social media platforms.
 Just send a blank email to:

-There is more information on this webpage:
+There is a little more information (and an alternate way to subscribe) on this webpage:

 Don Gazzaniga’s books